 - Emirates Stadium | We don’t know where you come from, but football is the most popular sport in England.
 You can take a guided tour inside the adjacent museum and climb the stands to admire the vastness of the field.

 - Lord’s Cricket Ground | Welcome to the home of one of the oldest sports in the nation and the location of some of the biggest games.
 Lord’s Cricket Ground is located very close to Regent’s Park on St John’s Wood Rd.

 Best restaurants in London

 Okay, now that you’ve seen your favorite team or deepened your sports knowledge, it’s time to eat.
 What?
-Do not know what to choose?
+Do you not know what to choose?
 Don’t worry, in this case, even if we can’t show you any free options, we can list the best restaurants with the most competitive prices.

 Ah, we’ve almost forgotten it: even the ones with the best beers!

 - Get a salad lunch box at Maple & Fitz in Fitzrovia.
-It’s the ideal solution both for those who want to save money and who don’t want to give up healthy meals.
+It’s the ideal solution for those who want to save money and who don’t want to give up healthy meals.
 Starting price £5.55.